Let's talk about the number two thing on your mind during your menstrual cycle.

 Okay, but why the smell?

-The hormone progesterone (one of the hormones found in some oral contraceptives AKA birth control pills), is also working hard during your period.
-It helps regulate your period and rises in levels before you get your period to prepare for conception.
+The hormone progesterone (one of the hormones found in some oral contraceptives AKA birth control pills), is also working hard during your teen's period.
+It helps regulate their period and rises in levels before they get their period to prepare for conception.

-It also amps up your hunger and all those sweet, salty and savoury cravings that are often high in fat or sugar.
-These changes in eating habits play a large role in your poop changes.
-Your body has a harder time digesting these foods, which leads to a stronger smell and a change in the consistency of your bowel movements during your menstrual cycle.
+It also amps up hunger and all those sweet, salty and savory cravings that are often high in fat or sugar.
+These changes in eating habits play a large role in poop changes.
+The body has a harder time digesting these foods, which leads to a stronger smell and a change in the consistency of bowel movements during the menstrual cycle.

 Other gastrointestinal symptoms

 The same way you can’t stop the motion of the ocean or the sun in the sky, there’s no way to really halt the pooping process.
-While you may just need to let your body take its natural course, here are some tips to help with some of the physical symptoms of period poops:
+While your teen may just need to let their body take its natural course, here are some tips to help with some of the physical symptoms of period poops:

-- Eat more fruits, veggies and whole grains: Eating lots of natural fibre will help keep your digestive system on track.
-Incorporating more fruits, vegetables and whole grains into your meals can help increase your fibre intake.
+- Eat more fruits, veggies and whole grains: Eating lots of natural fibre will help keep their digestive system on track.
+Incorporating more fruits, vegetables and whole grains into meals can help increase fiber intake.

-Reduce foods that can cause irritated gastrointestinal symptoms: When you’re on your period, the only thing you may want to eat is anything deep-fried and covered in chocolate (we get it).
-But maintaining your regular eating habits can be very beneficial.
-Fried, greasy and sugary foods should be avoided as much as you can during your period to reduce digestive symptoms.
+- Reduce foods that can cause irritated gastrointestinal symptoms: When on their period, the only thing they may want to eat is anything deep-fried and covered in chocolate (we get it).
+But maintaining regular eating habits can be very beneficial.
+Fried, greasy and sugary foods should be avoided as much as they can during their period to reduce digestive symptoms.

 How to manage period poops

-If you notice your tampon often becomes dislodged during a period poop, try eating foods that prevent constipation (the more you push, the easier it is for your tampon to be pushed out).
+If your teen notices their tampon often becomes dislodged during a period poop, they can try eating foods that prevent constipation (the more you push, the easier it is for a tampon to be pushed out).

-Try to also avoid bearing down unnecessarily.
-You may also want to switch up your product game and avoid wearing tampons altogether.
+They can also try to also avoid bearing down unnecessarily.
+They may also want to switch up their product game and avoid wearing tampons altogether at this stage.
 Leakproof Underwear is a great alternative!
-If you're interested in wearing tampons but aren't quite sure where to start, check out our guide on how to insert a tampon for the first time.
+If they're interested in wearing tampons but aren't quite sure where to start, check out our guide on how to insert a tampon for the first time.

-While you can't stop period poop, you can manage your period symptoms!
+While they can't stop the period poops, they can manage their period symptoms!
 To manage menstrual pain/cramps, we put together this handy dandy guide on how to get rid of period cramps fast.

 As for the emotional symptoms related to periods, do what feels right.
-While exercising on your period can help boost your mood, you may just want to relax and watch Netflix and that's a-okay.
-Do what feels right for you at that moment!
+While exercising on their period can help boost their mood, they may just want to relax and watch Netflix and that's a-okay.
+They should do what feels right for them at that moment!

-Regular bowel movements vs. when you should see a doctor
+Regular bowel movements vs. when they should see a doctor

 Period poop is very common and completely normal.
-However, you should always speak to a doctor if you experience any changes or have concerns about what's going on with your body.
-If you notice blood in your stool, very painful cramps/abdominal pain, anal pain, or if your symptoms worsen, speak with a medical professional.
-Your doctor may want to test for conditions such as irritable bowel syndrome and inflammatory bowel disease.
+However, you should always speak to a doctor if your teen experiences any changes or have concerns about what's going on with their body.
+If they notice blood in their stool, very painful cramps/abdominal pain, anal pain, or if their symptoms worsen, speak with a medical professional.
+Their doctor may want to test for conditions such as irritable bowel syndrome and inflammatory bowel disease.